Wednesday’s high school roundup: Portland girls top South Portland 4-1 in soccer

 Toni Stevenson scored two goals to help Portland beat South Portland 4-1 Wednesday in girls’ soccer at Portland.

 Eliza Stein and Ella Reagan scored one goal a piece for Portland (3-0).
-Caroline Lurch made five saves in goal.
+Caroline Lerch made five saves in goal.

 Anne von Seggern scored on a penalty kick for South Portland (2-1).
 Goalkeeper Elise Connor had eight saves.